Analytic inference with two-way clustering: Introduction

-The results above apply to any linear or nonlinear estimators, as long as they satisfy two high-level conditions.
-The first is that the estimator is asymptotically close to the average of its so-called influence functions.
-The second is that we can construct variance estimators that are close to the infeasible variance estimators one would obtain using the true influence functions.
-These conditions always hold for sample averages, and we give primitive conditions under which they hold for GMM estimators.
-We also highlight an issue for such estimators that has been overlooked so far, to the best of our knowledge.
+The results on univariate means extend to functionals of GMM estimators, as long as a condition that has been overlooked so far holds.
 Specifically, if linear combinations of the empirical moments under consideration, evaluated at the true parameter, do not all converge at the same rate, the GMM estimator may not be close to the average of the ``standard'' influence functions, namely the influence functions we use for i.i.d. data.
 We illustrate this with a simple linear regression example.
-This issue has consequences for any analytic inference method, ours and the usual one included.\footnote{In our simple linear regression example, usual inference is highly distorted while our method is not, though our theoretical results do not cover this case.} On the other hand, if all linear combinations of the empirical moments converge at the same rate, this peculiar phenomemon disappears and we show that our two high-level conditions are satisfied.
+This issue has consequences for any analytic inference method, ours and the usual one included.\footnote{In our simple linear regression example, usual inference is highly distorted while our method is not, though our theoretical results do not cover this case.} On the other hand, if all linear combinations of the empirical moments converge at the same rate, this peculiar phenomemon disappears and we show the validity of our testing procedure.

+We also consider equality tests for multivariate expectations.
+Unlike in the i.i.d. setup, this extension is not straightforward, however, since the properly normalized matrices $\widehat{V}_1$ and $\widehat{V}_2$ may converge to random and singular matrices, an issue that also affects standard inference and has not been identified yet, to the best of our knowledge.
+To handle these challenges, we impose sufficient and (partly) necessary conditions on the DGP and resort to a new result on Gaussian matrices that is of independent interest (see Lemma \ref{lem:invertible_QF} in Appendix \ref{sec:multiv_extension}).

-Finally, we compare our method with the usual one and the bootstrap method of \cite{menzel2021bootstrap}, through simulations.
-These simulations reveal in particular that usual inference can be very distorted, while ours seem to perform well even in cases not covered by our theory.
+Finally, we compare in simulations our method with the usual one and the bootstrap method of \cite{menzel2021bootstrap}.
+We show in particular that usual inference can be very distorted, while ours seems to perform well even in cases not covered by our theory.

 \paragraph{Related literature.}